Here’s a natural phenomenon you might never have imagined. That is, the sun actually sets more slowly around the time of a solstice.

 When is the solstice?
-In 2017, the Northern Hemisphere’s summer solstice (Southern Hemisphere’s winter solstice) will fall on June 21 at 4:24 UTC.
+In 2018, the Northern Hemisphere’s summer solstice – and Southern Hemisphere’s winter solstice – will fall on June 21 at 10:07 UTC.

 Meanwhile, at an equinox, the sun rises due east and sets due west.
 That means – on the day of an equinox – the setting sun hits the horizon at its steepest possible angle.

-The sunset duration varies by latitude, but let’s just consider one latitude, 40o north, the latitude Denver or Philadelphia in the United States, or Beijing in China.
-At that latitude, on the day of equinox, the sun sets in about 2 and 3/4 minutes.
+The sunset duration varies by latitude, but let’s just consider one latitude, 40 degrees north, the latitude of Denver or Philadelphia in the United States, or Beijing in China.
+At that latitude, on the day of a solstice, the sun sets in about 3 1/4 minutes.

-On the other hand, at 40o north latitude, the solstice sun sets in roughly 3 and 1/4 minutes.
+On the other hand, at 40 degrees north latitude, the equinox sun sets in roughly 2 3/4 minutes.

-Actually, the sunset and sunrise are a tad bit longer on the December solstice than they are on the June solstice.
-That’s because the sun is closer to Earth in December than it is in June.
-Therefore, the sun’s disk looms a bit larger in our sky in December.
-Additionally, the closer December sun moves eastward upon the ecliptic at a faster clip, helping to retard the December solstice sunset (and sunrise) even more.
-For instance, at 50o north latitude, the winter solstice sunset (sunrise) lasts about 4 minutes and 18 seconds, or about 8 seconds longer than the sunset (sunrise) on the summer solstice.
+Additionally, the closer December sun moves eastward upon the ecliptic at a faster clip, helping to slow down the December solstice sunset (and sunrise) even more.
+For instance, at 50 degrees north latitude, the winter solstice sunset (sunrise) lasts about 4 minutes and 18 seconds, or about 8 seconds longer than the sunset (sunrise) on the summer solstice.